-Prerequisites: DRAFT 50 (may be taken concurrently).
-Course Advisory: IT 151.
+Prerequisites: DRAFT 50 (may be taken concurrently); DRAFT 45 (may be taken concurrently).
+Course Advisory: SCC minimum English and math standards; IT 151 recommended.
 Introductory course in civil drawing with emphasis on land division, breakdown of survey notes, office procedures and related math computations.
 Included is an introductory unit on modern CAD applications, as applied to preliminary and final maps.
 Two hours lecture, four hours lab.

-DRAFT 85 3 Units Civil Drafting II
+DRAFT 85 Civil Drafting II

-Prerequisites: DRAFT 80, 45; IT 151.
+Prerequisites: DRAFT 80; IT 151.
+Course Advisory: SCC minimum English and math standards.
 Designed for the advanced civil drafting student with emphasis on computer programs and experience compatible with the industry standards.
-Includes the study of plan and profile, cross-section and earth-work calculations.
+Includes the study of plan and profile, crosssection and earth-work calculations.
 Two hours lecture, four hours lab.